 In taxing the capital of corporations, the State of Mississippi uses the basis of valuation of such capital as found in the Mississippi Code of 1972 (supp.)
 27-13-9.
 Certain capital employed in this state is exempted from taxation.
-A "fee-in-lieu" agreement may be negotiated in certain instances where the taxpayer would normally be subject to franchise tax on the capital employed in Mississippi.
+A "fee-in-lieu" agreement may be negotiated in certain instances where the taxpayer would normally be subject to franchise tax on the capital employed in

+Mississippi.

-Growth and Prosperity Area Exemption. -- Mississippi Code of 1972 (supp.), Sections 57-80-3 and 57-80-5.
+Growth and Prosperity Area Exemption. -- Mississippi Code of 1972 (supp.), Sections 57-80- prosperity area is exempt from franchise tax for a period of ten years.

+3 and 57-80-5.